 Despite Greece’s recent financial woes, the sun-drenched Greek island of Mykonos in the Cyclades remains a popular holiday destination for the jet-setting rich and famous — just as it has been for decades.

-In July and August, visiting holidaymakers (wealthy or otherwise) are disgorged from a flotilla of ferries, cruise ships and private yachts, and can number up to 15,000 a day.
+Throughout the summer months, visiting holidaymakers (wealthy or otherwise) are disgorged from a flotilla of ferries, cruise ships and private yachts, and can number up to 15,000 a day.
 If you’re one of them, you could be forgiven for thinking that a visit to Mykonos is nothing more than an overcrowded, overpriced, keen-to-be-seen experience.
 Nothing could be further from the truth.
 Even with the endless hype, the island somehow manages to retain its inherent tradition and charm.
 With just a little insight and planning you can discover its true beauty, in spite of the crowds.

 The best idea is to visit during the shoulders or off-season.
 Mykonians revert to their relaxed, easy-going selves, and you’ll experience a truly sublime retreat.

 When Swiss-French architect and town planner Le Corbusier arrived in the Cyclades in 1939, he famously said: ‘In Mykonos I discovered the quintessence of architecture: beauty, simplicity and functionality’.

 The island’s urban centres incorporate all the charming characteristics of traditional Cycladic architecture: white-washed cube-shaped buildings with smooth asymmetrical corners, flat roofs, brightly coloured wooden doors and windows that lead onto balconies bursting with floral colour.
 Homes, shops restaurants and cafes snuggle together along narrow lime-washed alleyways.